Purdue Swimming & Diving hosts the 2012 Indiana Intercollegiates at the Boilermaker Aquatic Center.

 Marr established her new individual record in the 400 IM while winning the C Final.
 She eclipsed the freshman record in the morning prelims and came back in the finals with an even better time that bested a Purdue record that had stood since 2005.

 Nine NCAA Championships qualifiers and five new relay records established at the Big Ten Championships highlighted the 2010-11 season.
-The nine NCAA qualifiers - seven swimmers and two divers - matched a program record established in 2010.
-Lisa Butler, Kara Cook, Emily Fogle, Lauren Gustafson, Caitlin Hamilton, Ariel Martin, Erin Mertz, Lauren Nichols and Allie Smith represented the Boilers at the national championship meet in Austin, Texas.
+The nine NCAA qualifiers -- seven swimmers and two divers -- matched a program record established in 2010.
+Lisa Butler, Kara Cook, Caitlin Hamilton, Ariel Martin, Erin Mertz, Lauren Nichols, Allie Smith, Fogle and Gustafson represented the Boilers at the national championship meet in Austin, Texas.

 Mertz scored from all three boards at NCAAs, highlighted by a career-best third-place showing in the 3-meter competition that earned the senior All-American honors.
 Joining Mertz as Honorable Mention All-Americans were Cook (platform diving) and Hamilton (1,650 free) as well as the 400 and 800 relay teams.
 Butler, Martin and Gustafson swam on both scoring relays along with Smith (400) and Fogle (800).